 Plants, like humans, can have what could be termed “vitamin deficiencies.”
-One of the foods which roses need but often miss is the minor or “trace” elements.
+One of the foods or nutrients that roses need but often miss is the minor or “trace” elements.

-To make sure your roses get these elements, buy your rose fertilizer from a well informed dealer who can tell you definitely whether or not their rose food contains trace elements.
+To make sure in your rose care that your roses get these elements, buy your rose flower fertilizer from a well-informed dealer who can tell you definitely whether or not their rose food contains trace elements.

 Like all other things, fertilizers come in all qualities and prices.
 You usually get what you pay for.
 Cheap fertilizers produce questionable results.

-Roses are generally considered as heavy feeders due to their large nutrient intake which affect their health and size positively.
-Therefore, ensuring that they have the required nutrients and minerals is vital to get beautiful roses in your garden.
+Roses are generally considered heavy feeders due to their large nutrient intake, which positively affects their health and size.

-The more roses feed, the more they bloom.
+The more roses feed, the more they bloom with abundant flower production.
 Roses can survive without much fertilizer, but they will struggle to develop into the beautiful plants they are.

-A natural or homemade rose food provides nutrients roses require to develop into healthy, strong plants.
+A natural or homemade rose food provides nutrients roses require for healthy root development and strong plants.

-You can also bury a peel 4” to 6” under soil for them to compost naturally.
-It helps roses bloom more as it releases the potassium as they decompose.
+You can also bury a peel 4” to 6” under the soil for them to compost naturally.
+Bananas help roses bloom more as it releases potassium as they decompose.

 Using Coffee Grounds On Roses

-Roses are acid loving plants.
+Roses are acid-loving plants.
 Mix coffee grounds into the soil.
-It is the nitrogen that helps the roses as they require it for development.
+It is the nitrogen that helps fertilize roses to develop strong roots.

-Sprinkle used grounds of coffee on the soil before watering or pour a liquid version on the soil.
+Sprinkle used grounds of coffee on the soil before watering or pour a liquid fertilizer / water-soluble fertilizer version on the soil.

-You can also make organic fertilizer using coffee ground.
-You will need used coffee grounds, a cookie sheet and newspaper.
+You can also make organic fertilizer from the ground of used coffee.
+You will need used coffee grinds, a cookie sheet, and a newspaper.

 - Line the cookie sheet with the newspaper

-- Spread the coffee grounds on the sheet and allow them to dry completely
+- Spread the grounds on the sheet and allow them to dry completely

-Coffee grounds work because they are rich in nitrogen, magnesium and potassium which are all important nutrients.
+Coffee grounds work because they are rich in nitrogen, magnesium (Epsom salt – Magnesium sulfate), and potassium which are all important nutrients.
 This is an addition to their acidic nature.

 Seaweed does not need to be washed to remove the salt.
-Both the dried and fresh versions are considered excellent as a soil amendment.
-It contains trace elements and it serves as a food source for soil microbes.
+Both the dried and fresh versions are considered excellent soil amendments.
+Kelp meal, for example, contains trace elements, and it serves as a food source for soil microbes.

-Chop a small bucket of seaweed and soak it to five gallons of water, loosely covered.
-Allow the mixture to steep for two to three days.
+Chop a small bucket of seaweed and soak it in five gallons of water, loosely covered.
+Allow the rose mixture to steep for two to three days.